Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-service-return-model-public-getters" %} ensure model public properties are get-only if they aren't intended to be changed by the user.

+Most output-only models can be fully read-only.
+Models that are used as both outputs and inputs (i.e. received from and sent to the service) typically have a mixture of read-only and read-write properties.

 For example, the `Locked` property of `ConfigurationSetting` is controlled by the service.
 It shouldn't be changed by the user.
 The `ContentType` property, by contrast, can be modified by the user.

 ```csharp